minhajasghar/ML-Projects/README.md

 3. **Student Performance Prediction** 🎓📊
    - A regression model that predicts students' **exam scores** based on input features like study time, parental education, and past performance.
    - Uses **Linear Regression** for prediction.
-   - Located in the `Student_Performance_Prediction` folder.
+   - Located in the `Student Performance Prediction` folder.

 4. **Weather Prediction App** ☁️🌦️
    - A Flask-based web app that predicts weather conditions.
    - Includes a **Flask API** and an **HTML/CSS** frontend.
-   - Located in the `WeatherPredictionApp/` folder.
+   - Located in the `Weather Prediction APP` folder.

 More projects will be added soon!
 Stay tuned.